larryseyer/OTTO/docs/PHASE_9D_IMPLEMENTATION_PLAN.md

 The architecture maintains backward compatibility while significantly enhancing the user experience across all supported platforms.
 The modular design allows for incremental implementation and testing, ensuring stability throughout the development process.

-**Next Step**: Begin implementation of core components (Phase 9D-5) starting with ThemeManager.cpp and SpectrumAnalyzer.cpp for immediate visual impact.
+**Next Step**: Ensure the entire plan has been implemented and all features installed and working.